-GAINESVILLE, Fla. — Florida’s consumer confidence this month remained unchanged from November’s mark of 71, but there was significant movement among the five components that comprised the index, according to a new University of Florida survey.
+GAINESVILLE, Fla. — Florida’s Consumer Sentiment this month remained unchanged from November’s mark of 71, but there was significant movement among the five components that comprised the index, according to a new University of Florida survey.

 The most noteworthy changes had to do with Floridians’ present and future perceptions of the economy.
 Perceptions of personal finances now compared to a year ago fell five points to 51, while perceptions of personal finances a year from now rose two points to 80.
 Perceptions of U.S. economic conditions over the next year fell four points to 65 while perceptions of economic conditions over the next five years rose one point to 78.
 Confidence also rose for buying big-ticket items such as cars and appliances as that index rose one point to 78.